 Designed for the student who wishes to do independent study research.
 Content and method of study must be arranged prior to registration.
 May be repeated for a total of 3 credits.
+Credits: 1-3 Prerequisites: Approval of department chair

 POLS 299: Directed Group Study Topics